sriteja0001/AIE7/11_Certification_Challenge/README.md

 **5. LangGraph Workflow**
 - Multi-agent system that intelligently routes queries
+- Uses GPT-4o-mini for reasoning and response generation
 - Determines when to use tools vs. provide direct answers
 - Handles conversation state and tool execution